 - Guilty: You waive the right to a trial and proceed to sentencing.

-- No contest: This is similar to a guilty plea but cannot be used as evidence in a civil case.
+- No contest: Pleading no contest is different from a guilty plea in that it cannot be used as evidence in a civil case.

-- Not guilty: Your case then proceeds to the pre-trial stage.
+- Not guilty: Your case proceeds to the pre-trial stage.

 Your lawyer will offer legal guidance as to what plea is right for your case.